Dr. Ronald Bell, DVM

 When not busy consulting with veterinarians or lecturing, Dr. Ludlow enjoys cycling, hiking, nearly all types of music and the occasional bottle of good wine.

 Animals were my first love.
 In my early twenties I began volunteering with large animal rescues and eventually joined a professional team as a trainer and handler specializing in large exotic cats.
-Since moving from Northern California I’ve down sized to the smaller cuddlier variety of feline and am known by my co-workers as the resident cat whisper here at Highland Square Veterinary Clinic.
-I have been happy to care for the many wonderful pets and their owners as a technician with Dr. Bell over the past thirteen years and have come to view them all as my extended family.
+Since moving from Northern California I’ve down sized to the smaller cuddlier variety of feline and am known by my co-workers as the resident "cat whisper" here at Highland Square Veterinary Clinic.
+I have been happy to care for the many wonderful pets and their owners as a technician with Dr. Bell over the past sixteen years and have come to view them all as my extended family.
 I especially enjoy surgical nursing and treatment of our intensive care cases, offering a calm gentle touch when it is needed the most.
 In my spare time I love practicing yoga, running, and renovating my century old Spanish cottage with help of course from my three furry children Posie, Kai and Livi.

-I have worked with Dr. Bell at Highland Square Veterinary Clinic for eleven years.
+I have worked with Dr. Bell at Highland Square Veterinary Clinic for fourteen years.
 I enjoy working at HSVC because we are a family oriented clinic and have a great staff.
-I currently own two dogs and two cats.
+I currently own one dog and two cats.
 In my free time I enjoy spending time with my family, reading and watching Michigan and Denver Bronco’s football.

 I love working with Dr. Bell at Highland Square Veterinary Clinic because we have such a close “family bond” amongst all our employees.
-I have been working at HSVC for 20 + years and can’t imagine myself working at any other job.
+I have been working at HSVC for 24 + years and can’t imagine myself working at any other job.
 We have GREAT clients and patients that I thoroughly enjoy educating so they can be the BEST pet parents possible.
-I currently have my own zoo at home with two cats, three dogs, two birds, a rabbit and a bearded dragon lizard.
+I currently have my own zoo at home with one cat, four dogs and a flying squirrel.
 I enjoy spending time with my two sons and my husband going fishing and camping.